-Evolutionary algorithms are search techniques inspired by Darwinian's theory of evolution.
-One such evolutionary algorithm is the genetic algorithm (GA), which has proven very successful in finding good solutions for difficult real-world problems [5] (see Figure 1).
+Evolutionary algorithms are statistical search techniques inspired by Darwinian evolution.
+One such evolutionary algorithm is the genetic algorithm (GA), invented by John Holland in the 1970's [9].
+The GA has proven very successful in finding good solutions for difficult real-world problems [17].
+GA are often very effective for applications that have appropriate structure (although the exact form of this "structure" is not well understood at present).
+GA's are relatively general algorithms that often require only modest specialization to new applications.
+This can be contrasted to algorithms that must be engineered from scratch for particular problem specifications.

+Figure 1 outlines a basic GA.
 In a GA, a population of candidate solutions is maintained.
 Each individual in the population is represented by a chromosome, which encodes some candidate solution to the problem at hand.
-Additionally, each individual is assigned a fitness score, which measures the quality of the solution encoded by the individual.
-These fitness scores are used to probabilistically select individuals for reproduction, in the sense that fitter individuals will be more likely to be selected than those less fit.
+Chromosomes in basic GA's take the form of bit strings.
+Fields in these strings will map to various values and parameters of a candidate solution to a problem that is being solved.
+Furthermore, each individual is assigned a fitness score, which measures the quality of the solution encoded by the individual.
+A "perfect" fitness score will signal when a solution has been found.
+Otherwise, the fitness scores can be used to track the relative performance of individuals in the population, as well as the population collectively.
+Fitness scores also play a key role in the algorithm during the selection of individuals for modification (steps a and b).
+Fitness values are used to probabilistically select individuals for reproduction, in the sense that fitter individuals will be more likely to be selected than those less fit.
 This parallels Darwinian evolution's "survival of the fittest", in that fit individuals survive and procreate, while weak individuals die off and become extinct.

 A defining characteristic of a genetic algorithm is the means by which new candidate solutions are generated.
 The most important reproduction operation in a GA is crossover.
-Crossover is inspired by natural sexual reproduction, and is the means by which parental traits are inherited by offspring.
-Basically, to perform crossover, two parents are selected based on their fitness, and their chromosomes are randomly split and merged together to form two offspring.
+Crossover is inspired by sexual reproduction in nature, and is the means by which parental traits are inherited by offspring.
+To perform crossover, two parents are selected based on their fitness, and their chromosomes are randomly split and merged together to form two offspring.
 For example, consider two individuals with chromosomes ABCDEFG and tu-vwxyz respectively.
 A single-point crossover operation finds some random split point in the 7-gene chromosome.
 If this point is 3, then the offspring become: